Brittany Parker Kerrigan

 Dr. Ramen

-[on sabbatical] Rameen’s Office Mate (Dr. Ramen)
+Rameen’s Office Mate (Dr. Ramen)

 Dr. Ramen is Rameen’s beloved office mate formed from a beautiful Persian rug, a lab sweatshirt, a packet of ramen, and Rameen’s own Cambridge graduation hat.
 Dr. Ramen enjoys long walks on the beach and observing Rameen’s meetings.
 Dr. Ramen has never once laughed at any of Rameen’s jokes.